arnavdeore25/data-structure-and-algorithms/README.md

-# C Programming Lab
+# Data Structures and Algorithms Lab

-This repository has been created solely for academic submission of Lab Exercises for Data Structures and algorithms Coursework requirements.

-**Submitted By:**
+This repository is designed for learning and practicing core Data Structures and Algorithms (DSA) concepts.
+It contains lab exercises, challenge programs, and foundational implementations that help build problem-solving skills and strengthen understanding of common data structures.

+## Purpose

+The goal of this repository is to:

+- practice DSA fundamentals with hands-on examples
+- learn how arrays, linked lists, stacks, and basic algorithmic thinking work
+- improve coding skills in C
+- understand time and space complexity
+- build a strong foundation for competitive programming and interview preparation

+## Author

 Arnav Deore
-Master of Computer Applications (MCA)
-Christ University